cvdfoundation/open-images-dataset/README.md

   * aws s3 --no-sign-request sync s3://open-images-dataset/test [target_dir/test] (36GB)

-The target_dir can be a local directory or a cloud storage bucket.
+The target_dir can be a local directory or a AWS S3 cloud storage bucket.

 ## Download the Open Images Challenge 2018 test set